specta-rs/rspc/docs/markdown/overview.md

 index: 1
 ---

-rspc is a typesafe router which allows you to build APIs in Rust which have end to end typesafey.
+rspc is a typesafe router which allows you to build APIs in Rust which have end to end typesafety.
 You define your logic in a Rust function on your backend and use the React hooks or Typescript client to call it.
 Your rspc router is transport agnostic which means you can serve it from any HTTP server of your choice such as [Axum](https://github.com/tokio-rs/axum) or even from [Tauri](https://tauri.app).

 Why rspc?
 - ✅ **Typesafety** - allows your team to move faster and **eliminate** a whole class of common bugs